MP Estate Planning UK

 Executors play a crucial role in the probate process.
 They are responsible for:

-Executors must navigate both UK laws and the laws of the countries where foreign assets are located.
+Where foreign assets are concerned, executors must navigate both UK law and the laws of each country where assets are located.
+This often means instructing local solicitors or lawyers abroad, arranging translations of documents, and dealing with different legal systems that may have very different rules about succession.
 For more information on executor duties, you can visit Executor Duties Explained.

 The Process of Probate